jbayham/weather_risk_resource_orders/README.md

 ## Building the Project

-The project root directory contains a file called `project_init.R` that initializes the project (installs/loads packages etc.).
-You should run this file each time you open R to begin working on the project.
+The project root directory contains a file called `project_init.R` that initializes the project (installs/loads packages etc.) and should be run each time you open R to begin working on the project.
+The makefile, `build/code/00-build.R`, calls the scripts that import the raw data, process, and construct datasets for analysis.

 *Note that all file references within project are relative to the root directory of the project.*

 **********************
-# Data
+# Scripts

-The data directory contains two MS Access DBs compiled by Chris Dunn.
-The two datasets contain much of the same information but one contains Matt Jolly's weather data and the other contains gridMET weather data.
-The excel file titled MetaData provides descriptions of the tables in the Access DBs.

-Data sources:

-- U of I weather data is from the gridMet product (ABATZOGLOU Lab).
-This is the source for the BI, ERC, precipitation, minimum humidity, maximum temperature, and wind.
-Note that the BI and ERC are calculated (or calibrated) for fuel model G (http://www.climatologylab.org/gridmet.html).

 ## Build